aspnetzero/documents/docs/en/Infrastructure-Angular-Spinner.md

-#### Enable/Disable Spinner on Html Element
+#### Enable/Disable Spinner on Html Elements

-To use spinner on html element you can use `busyIf` directive.
+To use spinner on specific html elements you can use `busyIf` directive.

 The element which has `busyIf` directive will be blocked until input is false.